-Resolved: That the minutes of the last meeting held on [Date] be approved and then signed by the chair as a correct record.
+Resolved: That the minutes of the last meeting held on 17 October 2019 be approved and then signed by the Chair as a correct record.

 It is at this point in the meeting that members of the public who have registered their wish to speak can do so.
 The deadline for registering is by 5:00pm on Wednesday 13 November 2019.
 Members of the public can speak on specific planning applications or on other agenda items or matters within the remit of the Committee.

 To register, please contact the Democracy Officer for the meeting on the details at the foot of this agenda.

 Please note that, subject to available resources, this meeting will be filmed and webcast, or recorded, including any registered public speakers who have given their permission.
 This broadcast can be viewed at http://www.york.gov.uk/webcasts.

 Residents are welcome to photograph, film or record Councillors and Officers at all meetings open to the press and public.
 This includes the use of social media reporting e.g. tweeting.
 Anyone wishing to film, record or take photos at any public meeting should contact the Democracy Officer (whose contact details are at the foot of this agenda) in advance of the meeting.

 The Council’s protocol on Webcasting, Filming & Recording of Meetings ensures that these practices are carried out in a manner both respectful to the conduct of the meeting and all those present.
 It can be viewed at http://www.york.gov.uk/download/downloads/id/11406/protocol_for_webcasting_filming_and_recording_of_council_meetings_20160809.pdf

 It was reported that there had been no registrations to speak at the meeting under the Council’s Public Participation Scheme on general matters within the remit of the Planning Committee.